iyht/As-Rigid-As-Possible/README.md

 # Geometry Processing - As Rigid As Possible Deformation

-This is my implementation of As Rigid As possible in [CSC419/CSC2520 Geometry Processing](https://github.com/alecjacobson/geometry-processing-csc2520/).
+This is my implementation of As Rigid As possible in the assignment of [CSC419/CSC2520 Geometry Processing](https://github.com/alecjacobson/geometry-processing-csc2520/).

 ## Build & Execution
 ```